VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/dynamic-views/Dynamic-Blade-List.md

 }
 ```

-As a result, you will get the following result:
+As a result, you will get the following:

 ![FilterCheckbox](../../../media/filter-checkbox.png)